-Did you find the instructors' pages useful?
+Instructors' Pages Did you find the instructors' pages useful?
 (Circle one.) yes / no What additional information would you include in these pages?

-Did the students find these exercises: (circle one) If other, what? enlightening / boring / fun / other

-Do you have additional comments regarding student learning and these labs?

-Given the choice, would you teach these exercises again? (circle one) yes / no Why or why not?

-Did the students obtain sensible results from these exercises? (circle one) yes / no What were the best / worst sets of results?
-Why?

-Was the room kept neat and clean by your class and other classes? (circle one)yes / noWas the equipment functioning properly, or if not, could you fix it? (circle one)yes / noAny other comments regarding the room and equipment?yes / no
+Students Did the students find these exercises: (circle one) enlightening / boring fother, what? g / fun / other Do you have additional comments regarding student learning and these labs?
+TA Given the choice, would you teach these exercises again? (circle one) Why or why not? yes / no Results Did the students obtain sensible results from these exercises? (circle one) What were the best / worst sets of results?
+Why? yes / no Lab Room Was the room kept neat and clean by your class and other classes? (circle one) Was the equipment functioning properly, or if not, could you fix it? (circle one) Any other comments regarding the room and equipment? yes / no yes / no